hellbox/srob-migration/content/reviews/alphabetical-order.md

 name = "Alphabetical order"
 title = "Alphabetical order"
 dek = "When Sue Grafton died last week, she left a remarkable series of books behind: complex but accessible, comprehensive yet entertaining.
-And her hero, Kinsey Millhone, is one of the liveliest private investigators you'll ever meet." facebookauto = "Sue Grafton's alphabet mysteries are a master class in how to write a great fictional series." twitterauto = "Sue Grafton's alphabet mysteries are a master class in how to write a great fictional series." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/d-is-for-deadbeat.md"]
+And her hero, Kinsey Millhone, is one of the liveliest private investigators you'll ever meet." type = "Review"facebookauto = "Sue Grafton's alphabet mysteries are a master class in how to write a great fictional series." twitterauto = "Sue Grafton's alphabet mysteries are a master class in how to write a great fictional series." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/d-is-for-deadbeat.md"]